Associate Professor Louise Dixon, Director of Forensic Programme (VUW)

 Louise is a Registered Forensic Psychologist with the UK Health and Care Professions Council (HCPC) and holds Chartered Psychologist status with the British Psychological Society (BPS), and is a registered New Zealand Psychologist.
 Louise enjoys an active international research profile that broadly contributes to the prevention of interpersonal aggression and violence.
 Primarily, her research has centred on the study of intimate partner violence and abuse and aims to understand how and why people are aggressive in intimate relationships with a view to developing effective assessment and intervention programmes and policy.

 Louise’s research has influenced practice and policy in correctional settings, policing, psychological, health, offender management and political areas.
 She is currently leading and co-leading funded research projects in this area.
 Louise sits on the Board of Trustees for Male Survivors Aotearoa.
-She is a Fellow of the International Society for Research on Aggression (ISRA) and sits on the editorial board of international journals: Aggressive Behaviour, Child Maltreatment, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.
+She is a Fellow of the International Society for Research on Aggression (ISRA) and sits on the editorial board of international journals: Aggressive Behaviour, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.

 VUW post graduate students

 Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD Candidate

 Fiona completed her MSc in Forensic Psychology in 2017 entitled ‘Developing a psychologically informed typology of partner violent women’.
 The aim of Fiona’s PhD thesis to is to move toward a gender inclusive conceptualisation and measurement of control in the study of intimate partner aggression using quantitative methods.
 This involves the development of a scale that will reliably measure aggressive and controlling behaviours used in intimate relationships using large online surveys with community and student samples.